jdpigeon/moabb-page/about.md

 ---
 layout: page
 title: About
-description: "Why use Project Pages?"
-"header-img": "img/home-bg.jpg"
+description: "The goal of the MOABB project" "header-img": "img/home-bg.jpg"
 published: true
 ---